Tcriss/inventory-test/README.md

 # InventoryTest

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.2.4.
+This is test project with angular, can show, add, edit and delete your produtcs.

 ## Development server